New ACCME standards in effect as of January 1, 2022

 Can I encourage learners to go to a website for a clinical prediction rule I created?

 Yes, as long as it is supported by current science, evidence, and clinical reasoning and you are not selling a product or service.

 Can I give a list of meeting attendees to a pharmaceutical representative that is exhibiting at my CE activity?

 No, not without the explicit approval of each attendee.

-If in a CE course I am planning, I want to include an educational talk by an individual who is excluded from speaking at a CE activity, can I just not provide credit for that talk?
+If in a CE course I am planning, I want to include an educational talk by an individual who is an owner of an ineligible biomedical startup and is thus excluded from speaking at a CE activity, can I just not provide credit for that talk?

 Learners must be easily able to distinguish accredited from non-accredited education.
 So, an educational talk from such an individual cannot be provided in the same space as accredited educational activities unless separated from it by at least 30 minutes.

 Does there need to be a 30-minute interval between accredited and non-accredited education if my activity is being delivered virtually?

 The requirement for a 30-minute interval applies to all live activities if learners will remain in the same space (i.e., the same physical or virtual room).
 If learners must physically leave one room or click a link to leave the accredited education and enter the non-accredited education, marketing, or exhibits, there is no longer a time-interval requirement.

 Does the 30-minute interval apply if the non-accredited portion of the program is not controlled by ineligible companies and does not include individuals with unmitigable financial relationships?